MicrosoftEdge/WebView2Feedback/specs/GetFavicon.md

     /// Indicates that the function should return the favicon in PNG format COREWEBVIEW2_CAPTURE_PREVIEW_IMAGE_FORMAT_PNG,

-    /// Indicates that the function should return the favicon in JPG format COREWEBVIEW2_CAPTURE_PREVIEW_IMAGE_FORMAT_JPEG,
+    /// Indicates that CoreWebView2.GetFaviconAsync should return the favicon in JPG format.
+    COREWEBVIEW2_CAPTURE_PREVIEW_IMAGE_FORMAT_JPEG,
 }
 ```